suchong202/code_for_IET-Signal-Processing/README.md

 In Dataset:
 1: "rgb": the rgb dataset of MAM;
 2: "skeleton": the skeleton dataset of MAM;
-3: "optical flow": the optical flow of MAM;
+3: "optical flow": the optical flow dataset of MAM;
-4: "video": the complete video data.
+4: "video": the complete video dataset.

 In Code:
-1: "data_process": the code  for data preprocessing，divide the sample proportion for training;
+1: "data_process": the code  for data preprocessing, dividing the sample proportion for training;
 2: "our_attention": the complete code for our proposed "IAM";
 3: "MyModel": the code for our backbone network;
 4: "train": the code for network training;